invpe/GridShell/Documentation/Tutorials/Whitepaper.md

 - Collaborative Data Analysis: Users can pool their computational resources for collaborative data analysis and processing.
   In the field of research, multiple institutions can collaboratively analyze datasets for studies.
   GridShell enables distributed data processing, fostering innovation and breakthroughs through collective computational power.

-- Visualization: With GridShell's Explorer endpoint, users can effortlessly visualize their telemetry data.
-Whether you're monitoring environmental conditions or analyzing financial trends, a single click provides valuable insights into your data.

 - Offloading: Reduce load and move it to the network Offload tasks from your local device to the GridShell network.
 This reduces device strain and ensures efficient, uninterrupted operation.

-- Custom processing: Write scripts and execute them on the network Tailor computing tasks to your specific needs.
+- Custom processing: Write scripts and execute them on the network Tailor computing tasks to your specific needs using a simple BASIC-like scripting language.

-- Simplify IOT data storage: Submit telemetry to GridShell from all of your nodes then access it via API or visualize with Explorer endpoint.
+- Simplify IOT data storage: Submit telemetry to GridShell from all of your nodes.
+  Use built feature to store your telemetry and access it from your scripts.

 - Personalized Instances: Tailor GridShell to your needs by creating customized instances.
 Build and manage your own simple distributed computing solutions on IoT devices.